Pre-hiring assessments play a vital role when it comes to choosing the right candidate based on a variety of requirements. In order to effectively

 Physiological needs indicate basic requirements of the individual like food, water, accommodation, etc. in the road to self-actualization and motivation.
 Once the candidate fulfills these, he can proceed to move up the pyramid.

 Safety needs include the next step of basic security that is implied upon our lives as human beings.
 This implies protection from anti-social elements, security, order, law, stability, freedom from fear.

 After the individual has his physiological and safety needs

 Tier 2: Esteem Needs

 Esteem needs can be categorized into two: The need to fulfill oneself- this can include factors like dignity, independence, and self-respect.
-The second category of Esteem Needs highlight the individual’s need to achieve a position of recognition, respect or status for himself in the society.
+The second category of Esteem Needs highlights the individual’s need to achieve a position of recognition, respect, or status for himself in society.

 Tier 1: Self-actualization

 Once the four tiers of needs are realized by the individual, he then elevates to a point of self-actualization where he identifies and fully achieves what he is capable of.
 Motivation plays an important role in goal-setting and can positively affect the performance of the individual.

 Value theory by Schwartz essentially focuses on understanding the extent to which an individual values ideas, things, objects, or people around him.
 The score obtained on this test help the recruiter boil down the candidate’s capability in making informed decisions even under pressure.